 Kehoe, a member of the University Board of Trustees and President’s Council, and co-chair of the campaign, began as a Rose Hill undergraduate, continued his studies at the School of Education’s evening program, and then received a bachelor’s degree from Fordham College at Lincoln Center.

 “My very long experience at Fordham has been an extraordinary gift in my life,” he said.
 “I’m grateful to so many of you for so much, and to the Jesuits, both in New York and in Rome.
 They have been there for so many blessings that have marked my life.”

 Kehoe has served the University in several ways.
 In 2008, he donated $2 million to renovate the Black Box Studio Theatre on the Lincoln Center campus into a state-of-the-art facility in honor of his late wife, Veronica Lally Kehoe (FCLC ’02).

-Currently, he is a senior adviser at Abernathy MacGregor Group, specializing in financial transaction communications strategy and crisis management.
+He is a senior adviser at Abernathy MacGregor Group, specializing in financial transaction communications strategy and crisis management.

 “For 168 years, Fordham, the realization of Archbishop Hughes’ dream, has worked its magic,” Father McShane said.
-“For 168 years, Fordham has embraced its students with faith both in them and in the transforming power of education.
+“For 168 years, Fordham has embraced its students with faith, both in them and in the transforming power of education.